itential/autocon4-workshop/README.md

 - Integrate external systems like ServiceNow and NetBox to enrich your workflows
 - Use JSON Forms to capture structured input from users
 - Publish workflows to the Itential Self-Service Portal for role-based execution
-- Trigger orchestrated workflows via APIs or AI assistants like ChatGPT
+- Trigger orchestrated workflows via APIs or AI assistants like Claude

 ## 💡 FAQ
 Frequently Asked Questions!